babonet13/HostYourNode/HowTo/5_DeployContainers/readme.md

 Description (What ?) :
 --
-Nodes are containerized deamons allowing to run bitcoind, LND, btcpayserver ... in a isolated way
+Conatiner are "running" images which are containing deamons allowing to run bitcoind, LND, btcpayserver ...
+... in a isolated way

 Instructions (How ?) :
 --